atebitftw/zart/README.md

 *As always, use caution when downloading games and files from the Internet.*

 ## How do I play games with Zart?
+You'll need a player that uses the Zart library.
+I've provided a CLI player and a web player.

+### Zart Web Player
+You can use the Zart Web Player App, written in Flutter.
+You can find the app here at my project website: https://atebitftw.github.io/site/.
+The player uses the Zart library to run the games.

+You can get the Zart Web Player source code here: [Zart Web Player On Github](https://github.com/atebitftw/zart-player).

 ### CLI Player
+*If you want to see how this works, the source code for the CLI player is included in this package, in either the `bin/` or `example/` directories.*

 #### Flutter/Dart SDK Required
 You will need the Flutter/Dart SDK installed on your system to use the CLI player.
 You can download it from [Dart SDK Download](https://dart.dev/get-dart) or [Install Flutter](https://docs.flutter.dev/install).
 Flutter comes with the Dart SDK.